Large sample spectral analysis of graph-based multi-manifold clustering: Annular proximity graphs with angle constraints

 \end{remark}

 \nc

 \begin{remark} From Theorem \ref{theorem: path algorithm} we can see the quantitative effect of considering a non-zero $\veps_-$.
-Indeed, when $r$ is taken to be considerably smaller than $\veps_+$, the number of wrong connections in the $\veps_-\sim \veps_+$ setting is much smaller than when $\veps_-=0$ because $\frac{r}{\veps_+}$ is a small quantity.
-Intuitively, removing points should always reduce the number of wrong connections, but what Theorem \ref{theorem: path algorithm} says is that the ratio of wrong connections erased by simply removing an inner ball with volume comparable to that of the outer ball is actually quite significant.
+Indeed, when $r$ is taken to be considerably smaller than $\veps_+$, the number of faulty connections in the $\veps_-\sim \veps_+$ setting is much smaller than when $\veps_-=0$ because $\max\{\frac{r}{\veps_+},\eps_+\}$ is a small quantity.
+Intuitively, removing points from a base $\veps$-proximity graph should always reduce the number of faulty connections across different manifolds.
+However, what Theorem \ref{theorem: path algorithm} states is that, \blue when combined with the angle constraints \nc, the ratio of faulty connections erased by removing an inner ball with volume comparable to that of the outer ball is actually quite significant.
 This result motivates the theoretical analysis that we present in the Appendix.
-In our numerical experiments we illustrate further the superior performance of our MMC algorithm when we set $\veps_-\sim \veps_+$. \end{remark}
+In our numerical experiments we illustrate further the superior performance of our MMC algorithm when we set $\veps_-\sim \veps_+$. \blue See an intuitive explanation in Figure \ref{fig:epsminusisimportant}.\nc \end{remark}